-Dr. Chong is pleased to offer Eyelid Surgery for those who seek to revitalize their upper eyelids, lower eyelids, or both.
+Dr. Lavinia K. Chong, MD is pleased to offer Eyelid Surgery in Newport Beach for those who seek to revitalize their upper eyelids, lower eyelids, or both.
 Aging, weight loss or gain, and genetics all play a part in developing puffy, sagging skin around the eyes, creating a tired, more aged appearance.
 For some, this condition can become severe enough to interfere with one’s ability to see.

 Also called blepharoplasty, Eyelid Surgery treats the following conditions: